Masitinib: Mechanism of action

 Masitinib is a tyrosine kinase inhibitor which inhibits tyrosine kinases, enzymes responsible for the activation of many proteins by signal transduction cascades.
 Specifically, masitinib targets the receptor tyrosine kinase c-Kit which is found to be overexpressed or mutated in several types of cancer.
-Masitinib is also additional targets, it also inhibits the platelet derived growth factor receptor (PDGFR), lymphocyte-specific protein tyrosine kinase (Lck), focal adhesion kinase (FAK) and fibroblast growth factor receptor 3 (FGFR3) as well as CSF1R.
+In addition to cKit, Masitinib also has additional targets, and it inhibits platelet derived growth factor receptor (PDGFR), lymphocyte-specific protein tyrosine kinase (Lck), focal adhesion kinase (FAK) and fibroblast growth factor receptor 3 (FGFR3) as well as CSF1R.

 Masitinib has been shown to block the replication of SARS-CoV-2 by inhibiting its main protease, 3CLpro.
 Masitinib showed >200-fold reduction in viral titers in the lungs and nose of mice infected with SARS-CoV-2.

-Clinical use
+Society and culture

+Legal status

 Masitinib was under investigation for the treatment of systemic mastocytosis (Masipro) but approval was denied in the EU in 2017 due to concerns "about the reliability of the study results" and major changes to the study design.
 European approval of masitinib for treatment of amyotrophic lateral sclerosis (Alsitek) was also refused in 2018.

+In June 2024, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency recommended the refusal of a marketing authorization for Masitinib AB Science, a medicine intended for the treatment of amyotrophic lateral sclerosis, a rare disease of the nervous system leading to loss of muscle function and paralysis.
+In October 2024, following a re-examination, the CHMP confirmed its recommendation to refuse the granting of a conditional marketing authorization for Masitinib AB Science.